giraone/job-scheduling/schedule/README.md

 ### Materialize

-- [x] Metrics (success and failure counter for insert and update) added
+- [x] Metrics (success and failure counter for insert and update, latency timer) added
 - [ ] What is better: **one** ReactiveKafkaConsumerTemplate with all topics or **two** separated for insert and update?
 - [ ] Schedulers.parallel() vs Schedulers.boundedElastic() - see https://stackoverflow.com/questions/61304762/difference-between-boundedelastic-vs-parallel-scheduler
 - [ ] Analyze, if a priority for 'job-accepted' can be set, to prevent updates before inserts.
 - [x] Prevent that older update events overwriting newer once - see StateRecordService.java.
-- [ ] R2DBC Transactional for UPSERT.
+- [x] R2DBC Transactional for UPSERT.
-- [ ] ConsumerServiceIntTest with R2DBC do not work.
+- [ ] ConsumerServiceIntTest with R2DBC does not work.
 - [ ] StateRecordService uses hard-coded '+ 1000L' for Process-ID (remove processId or map processKey to processId).

 ### Schedule